Towards a classification of mixed-state topological orders in two dimensions: Decohered Pauli stabilizer states

 \subsubsection{$\Z_2$ toric code with $X$ noise}

-The first example is again the $\Z_2$ TC under bit-flip errors.
-Here, the stabilizer group ${\cal S}_0$ is generated by the vertex $A_v$ and plaquette $B_p$ stabilizers of the TC.
+The first example is again the $\Z_2$ TC under bit-flip errors, but here we study the model using the language of subsystem codes.
+In this case, the stabilizer group ${\cal S}_0$ is generated by the vertex $A_v$ and plaquette $B_p$ stabilizers of the TC.
 The gauge group defined with bit-flip noise is ${\cal G}=\langle {\cal S}_0, X\rangle$.
-The group ${\cal S}_{\rm loc}$ is generated by the $A_v$ and Pauli $X$ operators.
+The group ${\cal S}_{\rm loc}$ is generated by the $A_v$.
 The group ${\cal S}_T$ is then generated by the string operators of $X$ along non-contractible loops on the dual lattice.
 Physically, ${\cal S}$ are the closed string operators of the $m$ anyon.
-Therefore the associated Abelian anyon theory is ${\cal A}=\{1,m\}$, also known as $\Z_2^{(0)}$.
+Therefore the associated Abelian anyon theory is ${\cal A}=\{1,m\}$, denoted as $\Z_2^{(0)}$ using the notations introduced in Sec. \ref{sec: anyon theories of subsystem codes}.
 The anyon theory consists only of transparent anyons (i.e., ${\cal T}={\cal A}$).

 We have shown in Section~\ref{sec: decohered TC} that, in the maximal decoherence limit, the density matrix becomes a diagonal classical ensemble of closed loops.
 On a torus, the mod 2 winding numbers of the loops around two directions are topological invariants.
 Thus, we have four classical states: